 Design.
 Program.
 Create.

 From robotics and automation technology to prosthetic limbs and jet navigation systems, engineering does more than solve problems.
-They change the way we live.
+It changes the way we live.

 UNC Asheville’s engineering programs are offered jointly with NC State University, combining the best that two nationally recognized universities have to offer.
 Choose between the traditional 2+2 Program (one or two years at UNC Asheville and then a transfer to NC State) and the Bachelor of Science in Engineering with a Mechatronics Concentration, with all four years on the UNC Asheville campus leading to a degree issued jointly by NC State and UNC Asheville.

 Mechatronics engineering students take NC State and UNC Asheville course work, all on the UNC Asheville campus.
 Some NC State engineering courses are taught by engineering faculty residing on the UNC Asheville campus, while other NC State course work is delivered to UNC Asheville via live distance education technology.